ionut-popa/PI-xel/README.md

-A simple script using the http://pi-xel.io filtering method to improve JPEG file compression.
+A simple script using the http://pi-xel.io filtering method to improve JPEG file compression using precompiled binary for Linux 32 bits.

 ```
 Usage: ./jpegfilter.sh options
 Options: